 Market Information.
-Our Class A common stock is quoted on the Nasdaq Global Select Market under the symbol "SATS."
-The high and low closing sale prices of our Class A common stock during 2012 and 2011 on the Nasdaq Global Select Market (as reported by Nasdaq) are set forth below.
+Our Class A common stock is quoted on the Nasdaq Global Select Market ("Nasdaq") under the symbol "SATS."
+The high and low closing sale prices of our Class A common stock during 2013 and 2012 on Nasdaq (as reported by Nasdaq) are set forth below.